andberry/berry-website/content/articles/drupal-component-based-frontend.md

 2. **CSS**: a separate scss file for each component (I love ITCSS architecture and I use gulp and sass to build the final compressed css file).
 BEM methodology drives me for classes names.
 3. **JavaScript**: when required, JavaScript is implemented as ES6 module and bundled with other modules (using gulp, babel and rollup for the build).
 Using CSS classes with "js-" namespace is a great way to target blocks from JavaScript (eg. js-carousel)

-This is an example of the markup of an hero component:
+This is an example of the markup of the hero component:
 <pre><code class="twig">
 &lt;section class="c-hero js-hero"&gt;
     &lt;div class="c-hero__bgimage" style="background-image: url('{{ image }}')" &gt;&lt;/div&gt;